-UPDATE: The EU has proposed the following changes to the Schengen Visa to adapt to “security concerns, challenges linked to migration and technology”.
-The aim of these changes is to increase security and to make it easier to obtain a visa.
+UPDATE: From the 2nd of February 2020 the following changes will be applied to the Schengen Visa.
+The EU has made these changes to adapt to “security concerns, challenges linked to migration and technology”.
+The aim of these changes is to increase security and to make it easier for legitimate travellers to obtain a visa.

 The changes would include: